Level 1 Course:

 - Skid Avoidance, theory and practical

-- Cornering Skills including supervised laps of the circuit with individual coaching
+- Cornering Skills including supervised laps of the circuit with individual coaching, aimed at improving road driving.

-- Written questionnaire on Defensive Driving Principles and the Road Code
+- Group review of Defensive Driving Principles and the Road Code

 As with the Level 1 Course, each driver has several attempts at each practical exercise and is given instant feedback on every attempt.
 Each Driver will complete several laps of the circuit with an Instructor giving them individual coaching.
 Each driver will then have ample time to practice before being further coached / assessed by their Instructor.